promcon/website/content/2021-losangeles/registration.md

 How to Register: Pre-registration is required.
 To register for PromCon North America 2021, add it on during your [KubeCon + CloudNativeCon North America registration](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/register/).
 Registration for KubeCon + CloudNativeCon North America is required.

+## LFID SSO

+Our registration system is now integrated with the Linux Foundation ID system (LFID).
+After clicking “Register Now”, you will be prompted to log in with your existing LFID, or to create a new one.

+If you have forgotten the password for an existing account, reset it by clicking “Forgot Password.”

+You will also be able to use 3rd party authentication providers (Gmail, GitHub, LinkedIn, and Facebook) to automatically generate your LFID.

+If you experience issues, click the “Contact Us” link on the LFID page to connect with our support team.

 ## COVID-19 vaccination policy

 *This page will be updated regularly with information about our plan for health